X8X-XZDX/VALVE-3RD-TURN/Proposals/Steam/Console-Platform-Proposal_Steam-Deck_Mods_0.md

 We all know this, this is why they have a solid dominance over platforms like Desura, GOG, and even Epic Games.

 With this comes an added bonus that they have started designing their own hardware at Valve with the Steam Deck, the Valve Index, and even having a hand in helping with the HTC Vive.
+This largely increases their Brand, and Notoriety with the community.
+On top of availability of Schematics to repair Hardware were it to break, they make parts available to purchase on their platform.
+This is a sign of good business.

+Some hardware manufacturers have decided to even make compatible devices that can attach via Steam Link.
+The higher availability of hardware similar to the Steam Deck means that Valve still has a Large Grip on the market.